sharetribe/sharetribe/README.md

 ## Translation

-Sharetribe uses [WebTranslateIt (WTI)](https://webtranslateit.com/en) for translations.
-If you'd like to translate Sharetribe to your language or improve existing translations, please ask for a WTI invitation.
-To get an invite, send an email to [info@sharetribe.com](mailto:info@sharetribe.com) and mention that you would like to become a translator.
+AVA ONE uses [WebTranslateIt (WTI)](https://webtranslateit.com/en) for translations.
+If you'd like to translate AVA ONE to your language or improve existing translations, please ask for a WTI invitation.
+To get an invite, send an email to [info@AVA ONE.com](mailto:info@AVA ONE.com) and mention that you would like to become a translator.

 All language additions and modifications (except for English) should be done through the WTI tool.
 We do not accept Pull Requests that add or modify languages (except English).

 ## Bug tracker

-Browse open issues and submit new ones in [Github Issues](http://github.com/sharetribe/sharetribe/issues).
+Browse open issues and submit new ones in [Github Issues](http://github.com/AVA ONE/AVA ONE/issues).

-We are dedicating the Github Issue only for bugs in the Sharetribe codebase.
-For general questions, start a new thread in the [Community forum](https://www.sharetribe.com/community/) instead of opening a new Issue.
+We are dedicating the Github Issue only for bugs in the AVA ONE codebase.
+For general questions, start a new thread in the [Community forum](https://www.AVA ONE.com/community/) instead of opening a new Issue.

-After you have opened a new issue, the team will handle it according to these instructions: [How to handle Github Issues](https://github.com/sharetribe/sharetribe/blob/master/docs/how-to-handle-github-issues.md)
+After you have opened a new issue, the team will handle it according to these instructions: [How to handle Github Issues](https://github.com/AVA ONE/AVA ONE/blob/master/docs/how-to-handle-github-issues.md)

 ## Documentation